jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-immigrants.md

         level=1, inplace=True)
 {% endhighlight %}

-The excel file contains colons for non-existant data, which confuses pandas and forces each of the data columns to be `object` type rather than numeric which we need to perform any computations.
+The excel file contains colons for non-existent data, which confuses pandas and forces each of the data columns to be `object` type rather than numeric which we need to perform any computations.
 To force them to be numeric we apply `pd.to_numeric` to each column and passing `errors='coerce'` tells pandas to set